-Colchicine 0.6 mg po bid may decrease the frequency and severity of oral or genital ulcers and may be effective for erythema nodosum and arthralgias.
+Colchicine 0.6 mg orally twice a day may decrease the frequency and severity of oral or genital ulcers and may be effective for erythema nodosum and arthralgias.
 Colchicine, which was hypothesized to decrease the need for later immunosuppressive therapy when used early in the disease course, has not been shown to do so.

 Apremilast, an oral phosphodiesterase type 4 inhibitor, has been shown to decrease the number of oral ulcers and pain.

-The anti-TNF drug etanercept, 50 mg sc once/wk or 25 mg sc twice/wk, may suppress mucocutaneous lesions.
+The anti-TNF drug etanercept, 50 mg subcutaneously once a week or 25 mg subcutaneously twice a week, may suppress mucocutaneous lesions.
 Etanercept can be given if colchicine is ineffective.
-Sometimes another anti-TNF drug (infliximab or possibly adalimumab) is used instead of etanercept.
+Sometimes another anti-TNF drug (infliximab or adalimumab) is used instead of etanercept.

-Interferon alfa-2a 6 million units 3 times/wk can also be given if colchicine is ineffective.
+Interferon alfa-2a 6 million units 3 times a week can also be given if colchicine is ineffective.

-Azathioprine 2.5 mg/kg po once/day helps preserve visual acuity and prevent new eye lesions.
+Azathioprine 2.5 mg/kg orally once a day helps preserve visual acuity and prevent new eye lesions.
 Azathioprine is also useful for mucocutaneous lesions and arthralgia.

-Cyclosporine 5 to 10 mg/kg po once/day may be reserved for patients with severe ocular manifestations and may be used with azathioprine to treat refractory uveitis.
+Cyclosporine 5 to 10 mg/kg orally once a day may be reserved for patients with severe ocular manifestations and may be used with azathioprine to treat refractory uveitis.

-Interferon alfa-2a 6 million units sc 3 times/wk and infliximab (a TNF inhibitor) 3 to 10 mg/kg IV at 0, 2, and 4 wk and then every 8 wk show promise for patients with ocular manifestations.
+Interferon alfa-2a 6 million units subcutaneously 3 times a week or infliximab (a TNF inhibitor) 3 to 10 mg/kg IV at 0, 2, and 4 weeks and then every 8 weeks appear promising for patients with ocular manifestations.

-Cyclophosphamide and chlorambucil are used in patients with refractory disease, life-threatening conditions (eg, pulmonary aneurysms), or CNS manifestations.
+Cyclophosphamide, chlorambucil, and anti-TNF drugs are used in patients with refractory disease, life-threatening conditions (eg, pulmonary aneurysms), or central nervous system manifestations.
 A trend toward longer event-free survival has been observed in patients with severe neurologic manifestations after treatment with IV cyclophosphamide than with azathioprine.

-Behçet disease is a relapsing inflammatory disorder characterized by prominent mucosal inflammation and usually vasculitis of large and small vessels.
+Behçet disease is a relapsing inflammatory disorder characterized by prominent mucosal inflammation often with vasculitis of large and small vessels.

-Among the many organ systems involved, oral and genital ulcers, skin lesions, and ocular findings, particularly in combination, are very characteristic.
+Among the many organ systems involved, oral and genital ulcers, skin lesions, aseptic meningitis, and ocular findings, particularly in combination, are very characteristic.